 Mixed white-red areas contain both leukoplakia and erythroplakia and also may become cancer over time.

 People who use tobacco, alcohol, or both are at much greater risk (up to 15 times) of oral cancer Mouth and Throat Cancer Mouth and throat cancers are cancers that originate on the lips, the roof, sides, or floor of the mouth, tongue, tonsils, or back of the throat.
 Mouth and throat cancers may look like open sores... read more .
 For those who use chewing tobacco and snuff, the insides of the cheeks and lips are common sites of oral cancer.
 In other people, the most common sites for oral cancer include the sides of the tongue, the floor of the mouth, and the throat.
-Cancers caused by oral infection with human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more (HPV), especially type 16, usually occur at the back of the throat, base of tongue, and tonsils.
+Cancers caused by oral infection with human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more (HPV), especially type 16, usually occur at the back of the throat, base of tongue, and tonsils.
 HPV infection is now a more common cause of cancers at these sites than tobacco.
 Rarely, cancers found in the mouth region have spread there from other parts of the body, such as the lungs, breast, or prostate.

 Oral cancer can have many different appearances but typically resembles precancerous lesions (for example, white, red, or mixed white-red areas that are not easily wiped away).

 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 Certain symptoms and characteristics are cause for concern.
 They include

 A sore throat that will not go away